Among Baltimore's Most Dedicated Attorneys

-Ms. Mendrinos is an associate at Murphy, Falcon & Murphy in Baltimore, where she handles both criminal defense and civil matters.
+Ms. Mendrinos is an associate at Murphy, Falcon & Murphy in Baltimore, where she handles civil matters.

-In this role, Ms. Mendrinos provides invaluable legal research and support for cases involving police brutality, carbon monoxide poisoning, water pollution, and other areas of practice, in addition to drafting many of the firm’s motions and complaints.
+In this role, Ms. Mendrinos provides invaluable legal research and support for cases involving police brutality, carbon monoxide poisoning, water pollution, data breaches, personal injury, and other areas of practice.

+In addition to drafting many of the firm’s motions and complaints, she also provides invaluable legal research and support for many of the firm’s high profile and complex cases.
 With a meticulous eye and a practical understanding of the law, Ms. Mendrinos has been lauded for her ability to analyze and apply precedential case law to her current work.
-She, along with her colleagues at Murphy, Falcon & Murphy, develops the precise and creative legal strategies which set the firm apart.
+She, along with her colleagues at Murphy, Falcon & Murphy, develops the precise and creative legal strategies that set the firm apart.

 Ms. Mendrinos received her J.D. from the University of Baltimore School of Law in 2012, where she graduated with honors.
 She previously received her B.S. from the University of Nevada, Las Vegas.

 After an enterprising start holding management positions in a number of commercial businesses, Ms. Mendrinos turned her eye toward a long-standing dream: law school.
 While attending the University of Baltimore School of Law, she served as the Managing Editor of the Journal of Land and Development and was a member of the National Moot Court Competition Team.

 While in law school, Ms. Mendrinos interned for the Honorable Judge Barry Williams and the Honorable Judge John Prevas, in addition to clerking for Shaw, Joseph & Just, P.A.
 Following graduation, Ms. Mendrinos interned for the Honorable Judge Stephen Sfekas, associate judge for Baltimore City Circuit Court.